Avicii786/Modern-App-Api-Dev/README.md

 # Modern Full-Stack Cloud Application and API Development

-This program of [Saylani Welfare Trust](https://www.saylaniwelfare.com/) will teach you to Build Modern Full-Stack Serverless Mobile Web Cloud SaaS Apps and APIs.
-This program is supports React based front-end and microservices based, API-first, Cloud Serverless SaaS and Headless backend technologies.
-Most of these frontend technologies are advocated by [JAMstack](https://jamstack.org/) and backend technolgies by [MACH Alliance](https://machalliance.org/).
+This program of [Saylani Welfare Trust](https://www.saylaniwelfare.com/) will teach you to build Modern Full-Stack Serverless Mobile Web Cloud SaaS Apps and APIs.
+This program is supports React based front-ends and microservices based, API-first, cloud SaaS and headless backend technologies.
+Most of material frontend material covered in the program are advocated by [JAMstack](https://jamstack.org/) and backend technologies by [MACH Alliance](https://machalliance.org/).

 Overview of the concepts by the Students:

 [Modern Full Stack Serverless Multi-Tenant SaaS Apps and APIs Presentation by Hamza Farooq in Urdu](https://www.facebook.com/hamza.farooq.923519/videos/1048319272275012)

-The program consists of four modules and will mainly be focused on imparting knowledge by training students to develop projects:
+The program consists of four modules and will mainly be focused on imparting knowledge by training students to develop projects.
+Students will mainly be watching videos at home to understand the concepts and doing projects in class.
+However, at the descrition of the instructor some of the theory will also be covered in class.

 # Program Modules